CTVA

 Highlights:

---The McGuire Sisters - "One Kiss" and French medley: "Under Paris Skies,"
+--The McGuire Sisters sing "One Kiss" and a French medley ("Under Paris Skies,"

 --Norm Crosby (stand-up comedy, routine: conservative youths vs. hippies)